brandonleegit/PackerBuilds/README.md

 # PackerBuilds
-Packer build files for automated operating system template builds
+Packer build files for automated operating system template builds in a VMware vSphere environment, using both the older .JSON code as well as the newer .HCL format.

 ## HCL Builds